 - Those who sweat a lot or do intense exercise

-- People taking medications – for example the oral contraceptive, antacids, antibiotics
+- People taking medications – for example the oral contraceptive, antacids and antibiotics

 - Those with high intakes of caffeine and alcohol

-- Diabetics and those with liver or kidney disease
+- Diabetics and those with liver or kidney issues

-- Women who are pregnant and postnatal (It can also help mood along with B6).
+- During and after pregnancy (It can also support healthy mood along with Vitamin B6).

 Are there any vitamins or minerals that can affect zinc absorption?

 Zinc competes for absorption with iron, copper and calcium.

 Zinc is naturally present in food such as meat, poultry, dairy products, eggs, fish, beans, and nuts.
 It is very high in oysters, and other good sources include pumpkin and sunflower seeds which are great toasted - they’re super affordable and tasty to throw on your salads.
 For vegetarians, kelp and spirulina are great sources.